Streamlining support: A product design that reduced resolution time by 60%

 Competitive Research:

-“How Might We” Ideation:
+“How Might We” Ideation Workshop:

 “How might we make it easier for users to get faster feedback?”